 International Institute for Foot and Ankle Surgery

-The International Institute for Foot and Ankle Surgery (IIFAS) embarks on medical missions annually; Headed by Joseph D. Giovinco, DPM (Ankle and Foot Centers of Georgia Founder), Nicholas Giovinco DPM, and Gregory Alvarez DPM.
+The International Institute for Foot and Ankle Surgery (IIFAS) embarks on medical missions annually; Headed by Joseph D. Giovinco, DPM (Ankle and Foot Centers of America Founder), Nicholas Giovinco DPM, and Gregory Alvarez DPM.
 This Georgia-based non-profit organization delivers quality foot and ankle care to impoverished communities in third world countries.
 IIFAS offers the citizens of these countries the same standard of medical care as their United States counterparts.

 The medical missions are equipped with a great deal of medical equipment and surgical supplies.
 The podiatric campaign effectively treats over 100 patients in the clinical and surgical settings.
 Many of these patients will make the difficult trek to the hospital to attain foot and ankle surgery that would be unavailable to them otherwise.